grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/00 Tutorial/200 Test for performance.md

 ## Next steps

 In this tutorial, you used thresholds to assert for performance, then used three different [Scenarios](/using-k6/scenarios) to schedule more load and from different perspectives.

-To learn more about different load patterns for different goals, read [Test Types](/test-types).
+The next step is to learn how to meaningfully interpret results.
+This involves filtering results and adding custom metrics.

-The next step is learning how to process and create more meaningful results.
+Alternatively, to learn more about different load patterns for different goals, read [Test Types](/test-types).